telepresenceio/telepresence/tutorial.md

   telepresence intercept dataprocessingnodeservice --port 3000
   ```

   You will be prompted with a few options.
 Telepresence tries to intelligently determine the deployment and namespace of your ingress controller.
 Hit `enter` to accept the default value of `ambassador.ambassador` for `Ingress`.
-You can accept the defaults for the next options as well: `443` for `Port` and `y` for `TLS`.
+For simplicity's sake, our app uses 80 for the port and does not use TLS, so use those options when prompted for the `port` and `TLS` settings.

   ```
   $ telepresence intercept dataprocessingnodeservice --port 3000
   Confirm the ingress to use for preview URL access Ingress service.namespace [ambassador.ambassador] ?
   Port [443] ?
+80
-  Use TLS y/n [y] ?
+  Use TLS y/n [y] ? n
   Using deployment dataprocessingnodeservice
   intercepted
       State       : ACTIVE